 - If you select the check box, the components inside the Job run with DS which improves performance.

 - If you clear the check box, the components inside the Job run with RDD which means the Job remains unchanged.
-This ensure the backwards compatibility.
+This ensures the backwards compatibility.

 Use timestamp for dataset components Select this check box to use